 These figures have been simplified for illustrative purposes.
 Actual figures may vary depending on your situation and the bank’s rates.

 With a DCP, Jonathan pays only S$637.31 per month for his combined debts.
-If he can pay this monthly amount on time, he can be free from all these loans in 8 years and save thousands of dollars on interest payments.
+If he can pay this monthly amount on time, he can be free from all these loans in 8 years and save over S$55,000 on interest payments alone.

 How Much Can You Borrow from a Debt Consolidation Plan?